Turkey's Kurdish peace process key to Erdogan's presidential hopes

 “The BDP is not helping the AK Party as a goodwill gesture,” said Hurriyet Daily News editor Murat Yetkin, noting the BDP has pledged to take steps towards building Kurdish autonomy in the provinces it controls following the elections.

-The civil war in neighboring Syria, where a group aligned with the PKK wields considerable power much to the consternation of Ankara, could also hamper efforts to advance the process.
+The civil war in neighbouring Syria, where a group aligned with the PKK wields considerable power much to the consternation of Ankara, could also hamper efforts to advance the process.

 Disputes over some of Sunday’s elections have also created a hurdle.
 The PKK decried what it said had been tampering with ballot boxes, the stealing of voting slips and the drafting in of soldiers and state employees to vote in mainly Kurdish areas.

-“Our people’s resistance against the anti-democratic, repressive and fascist attacks of the AKP is a legitimate one,” it said in a statement, and its sympathizers would not recognize disputed mayors.
+“Our people’s resistance against the anti-democratic, repressive and fascist attacks of the AKP is a legitimate one,” it said in a statement, and its sympathisers would not recognise disputed mayors.
 The PKK warned of potential “reprisals”.

-Additional reporting by Ayla Jean Yackley; Writing by Daren Butler; Editing by Nick Tattersall/Mark Heinrich
+(Additional reporting by Ayla Jean Yackley; Writing by Daren Butler; Editing by Nick Tattersall/Mark Heinrich)